ahr9n/readings/a-practical-introduction-to-python-programming-brian-heinold/additional/midterm2.md

 ---

-**2. Write a Python program that uses a class called DATE, a class called Todays_date, and a class called Persons_Birth_Date.
+**Question 2:** Write a Python program that uses a class called DATE, a class called Todays_date, and a class called Persons_Birth_Date.
 The class DATE would be the parent class for the other two classes and should include fields namely: day, month, and year.
 The user will be allowed to enter the date of today and his birth date, and the program would use a function called Calculate_Age() to calculate and print the age of the user in a suitable format.**